PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 All UF windowed decoder families accept `from_structured_dem`; their existing `from_dem` constructors are compatibility adapters that parse once.
-Decoder specifications accept `DecodeModel::StructuredDem`, and the Python `DetectorErrorModel.build_decoder()` binding passes a stitched model through that path.
+Decoder specifications accept `DecodeModel::StructuredDem`, and the Python `DetectorErrorModel.build_decoder()` binding passes a composed model through that path.
 Windowed and beam-search specs therefore avoid a top-level render/parse round trip; text-only leaf backends render only at their parser boundary.
 The windowed logical-subgraph decoder likewise accepts the structured model directly and partitions it through `SparseDem` without serialization.
-Time-window selection and detector relabeling are performed by `StructuredDem::window_by_time` with the same shared `DemBoundaryKind` used by slice stitching.
+Time-window selection and detector relabeling are performed by `StructuredDem::window_by_time` with the same shared `DemBoundaryKind` used by slice composition.
 Soft boundaries project outside detector targets into implicit boundary edges, while hard boundaries reject an independent error spanning selected and unselected detectors.
 Explicit window bounds provide both look-behind and look-ahead halos.